jeyaprakash88/Image-Classification-onStanford-Dog-Dataset-using-CNN/README.md

 ## Overview

 This repository contains code and resources for classifying images from the Stanford Dog Dataset using Convolutional Neural Networks (CNNs).
-The project is based on the Jupyter notebook `groupCode_G13.ipynb`.
+The project is based on the Jupyter notebook `classification_model.py`.

 ## Dataset

-The dataset consists of images of dogs from different breeds and is available in the [`images.tar` file](http://vision.stanford.edu/aditya86/ImageNetDogs/).
+The dataset consists of images of dogs from different breeds and is available in the [`images.tar`](http://vision.stanford.edu/aditya86/ImageNetDogs/).

 ## Dependencies